 - Gym membership

 - Gas / public transport expenses for getting to non-essential things.

-If something good has come from COVID-19, it’s the opportunity to spend less on wants (and even some needs).
+If something good has come from the past couple of months, it’s the opportunity to spend less on wants (and even some needs).
 Working from home means spending less on gas, while lockdowns and closures naturally lead to eating out less often.
 On the flipside, you might find yourself spending more on home entertainment options, such as Netflix.

 When preparing budgeting, think carefully about which wants you can discard.